strelnikov-e/web-customer-tracker/README.md

 The app was created for educational purposes for Spring framework course.
 Base app consists of Spting MVC and Hibernate but I added Spring security and second database for user registration and login.

+Application uses two MySQL schemas for CUSTOMER and for USER/ROLE.
+SQL scripts for creating table located in "SQLscripts" directory.

+User interface created with Bootstrap.

 Application has next functions:
  - main application screen requires login and adapts to user roles;
  - registration form with form validation.
 All new users has EMPOYEE form by default;